Alina Lodge's Grief Therapy Program

 At some point in each of our lives, we all experience loss of some kind.
 And whether that loss is the more traditional loss of a loved one or the loss of our health or a job, we experience grief.
 Psychologists have been helping individuals experiencing grief identify and address these issues for a long time.
 When addiction is involved, however, it is a particular case, and as such, requires a special kind of help.
 This is where our grief therapy program in New Jersey can play a huge role in helping with recovery.

-To learn more about the treatment programs on offer at Alina Lodge, reach out to us directly online or call 833.685.1700.
+To learn more about the addiction therapy programs we offer at Alina Lodge, reach out to us directly online or call 800.575.6343.

 Do I Need a Grief Therapy Program?

 If you are uncertain as to whether what you are experiencing is grief or, say, depression or a more generalized sadness, there are several ways that you can tell.
 The most salient feature of grief is that it is a response to loss.
 This does not necessarily mean that you have lost a loved one; there are many people, things, and events in our lives that leave a hole when they go missing.
 Among the most common causes of grief that do not involve the death of someone you care about are: